cognate-lang/cognate/INTRODUCTION.md

 ## Introduction to Cognate

+This introduction is unfinished - proper documentation will exist in future.

 ### Install
 Currently, Cognate will run on Linux and MacOS systems.
-If you use Windows 10, then you can install Cognate on the Windows Subsystem for Linux.
-To build Cognate, you will need make, flex, bison, clang, llvm, libblocksruntime-dev, and libgc.
+If you use Windows, then you can install Cognate onto the Windows Subsystem for Linux.
+To build Cognate, you will need `make`, `flex`, `bison`, `clang`, `llvm`, `xxd`, and `libblocksruntime-dev`.
 After installing dependencies, simply run this command to build the compiler and runtime.
 ```
 make
 ```